Festival date: May 28 to June 2, 2020

 Download Submission Terms (88 KB)

-VIS Vienna Shorts is Austria’s leading short film festival and qualifying festival for the Academy Awards®, the European Film Awards and the Austrian Film Awards.
+VIS Vienna Shorts is Austria’s leading short film festival and qualifying festival for the Academy Awards®, the European Film Awards, the British BAFTA Awards and the Austrian Film Awards.
 Every year in June, the festival is all about international short films with a maximum length of 30 minutes, attracting 10.000 visitors and 600 industry representatives.

 VIS wants to create tension and encourage fantasies, pique people’s curiosity and incite discussions, in short: generate the desire for short films.
 No matter if fiction or documentary films, animated or experimental work—at best, the experience of watching a film doesn’t end with the credits rolling and the festival represents enrichment for both the local audience as well as international short filmmaking.